roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-08 ****** byNonStopFunGuy© Fallon said yeah, I saw it.
+Fallon said yeah, I saw it.
 Gracie and her had a laugh about it, until Gracie told Fallon that not only was her father's dick huge, but he was the best fuck she'd ever had -- better than Dave, even.
 "Bet you wish you weren't his daughter -- 'cause you'd sooo be fucking him all the time!"

  "Yeah," panted Fallon, nasty ideas already floating around her pretty little head, "too bad he's my daddy."